IN AT THE SHALLOW END

 These were supposedly clever, switched on people but they weren’t interested in discourse or ideas or analysis.
 Even on a very basic level.
 I didn’t necessarily want them to quote Goethe or Sartre every few minutes or tell me about their thesis on Structuralism but something beyond the pages of Grazia or Facebook might have been a start.

 Of course the worlds of fashion, design, theatre, PR, brand and advertising attract those who are interested in appearances.
 However, in my experience, the best people in these fields – or in any field for that matter – aren’t shallow narcissists who only got into their profession for the supposed ‘glamour’.
-The best people take an interest in intellectual matters and their thinking and ideas and personalities are all the better for it.
+The best people take an interest in intellectual matters and their personalities are all the better for it.